Sally of Balance Books found a passion for a numbers and a new career

 Sally admits that running a business as a single parent can be challenging sometimes, but she’s built a close circle of friends who are all very supportive – creating their own version of family life.

-“I’m an organized single mum of two and I do everything on the go,” says Sally.
+“I’m an organised single mum of two and I do everything on the go,” says Sally.
 “So the more I can automate and delegate to my team, the better.”

 Sally talks about her Xerocon outfit

 After building up Balance Books, Sally needed a way to get the business name known.
 She went to an event in Adelaide where she heard Edible Blooms founder, Kelly Baker-Jamieson speak.

 “Kelly had wanted to make her business stand out, so she went to the middle of the CBD in Sydney and dressed up as a strawberry handing out flyers,” says Sally.
 “And it worked, Edible Blooms grew nationally.
 It got me thinking about how a bookkeeper could get noticed like that.”

 Sally took to Twitter and someone suggested wearing a dress made out of money, because as a bookkeeper she saves people time which saves them money.
 She approached one of her clients - Kate Billinghurst, the owner of Fancy That on Beach Road - and together they collaborated on ‘the money dress’ creation.

 When she turned up to Xerocon in 2015, Sally turned heads in her custom-designed gown made out of $100 bills with her face printed on – and a Xero branded lining underneath.

 “It was a real Hollywood moment,” says Sally.
 “I remember walking out of the hotel and waiting for an Uber and there were tourists everywhere taking pictures of me in the money dress, it was fabulous!